SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-pages.md

  - Adding, deleting, updating client side web parts on "modern" pages

 There are numerous customizations which currently are not supported for "modern" pages:
- - Alternative layouts -  We are looking to have support for multiple canvases in the future
+ - Alternative layouts - See note on **SharePoint Virtual Summit**
- - Custom page templates (layout templates) - We are looking to have support for multiple canvases in the future
+ - Custom page templates (layout templates) - See note on **SharePoint Virtual Summit**
  - Adding "classic" web parts on "modern" pages
  - Custom CSS via AlternateCSSUrl web property
- - Custom JavaScript embedded via User Custom Actions - There will a be more controlled way to embed JavaScript on the pages through SharePoint Framework (not only client-side web parts)
+ - Custom JavaScript embedded via User Custom Actions - See note on **SharePoint Framework Extensions**
  - Custom master pages - More extensive branding will be supported later using alternative options
  - Minimal Download Strategy (MDS)

 >**Note:**
-> We don't recommend combining the "modern" page functionality with "classic" SharePoint publishing portals.
+> - We don't recommend combining the "modern" page functionality with "classic" SharePoint publishing portals.
 That's the reason why by default the "modern" page functionality is not enabled on "classic" SharePoint publishing portals.
+> - In June 2017 [SharePoint Framework extensions went into developer preview](https://dev.office.com/blogs/announcing-availability-of-sharepoint-framework-extensions-developer-preview).
+Using these SharePoint Framework Extensions you can control the rendering of a field via custom code and you can create user custom actions that execute your custom code.
+If you want to learn more about the SharePoint Framework Extensions checkout out this link: http://aka.ms/spfx-extensions.
+> - In May 2017 during the [SharePoint Virtual Summit we announced communication sites with configurable page layouts](https://blogs.office.com/2017/05/16/new-sharepoint-and-onedrive-capabilities-accelerate-your-digital-transformation/).

 ## Custom branding
 <a name="themingimpact"> </a>